nicnocquee/simple-i18n-next/readme.md

 }
 ```

 You can also add multiple JSON files in the same directory.
-For example, you can have also `locales/en/client.json` file that contains the following content:
+For example, you can also have a `locales/en/client.json` file that contains the following content:

 ```json
 {